Amud Uwe Millies: Art

 Millies worked with oil paints, pastels, and watercolors.
 Furthermore, he created graphic art, drawings and sketches, ceramic tiles, and pottery.
 In an era dominated by abstraction, Millies pursued a figurative style rooted in late Expressionism.
-His subjects were drawn from his travels – landscapes, cityscapes, architecture, portraits, and paintungs of flowers.
+His subjects were drawn from his travels – landscapes, cityscapes, architecture, portraits, and paintings of flowers.
 He was a proponent of bright, luminous plein air painting – often painting in the open air, akin to artists from colonies in Fontainebleau, Ahrenshoop, or Dachau.

 Luisa Reiblich noted in her essay “A Global Seeker and an Expressionist on Perpetual Travel” that Millies had a distinctive technique, applying oil paint in a delicate and thin manner to achieve a soft coloration.
 At first glance, his works often appear to be pastels, though most are in fact oil paintings.

 His artistic vision was shaped by a longing for international dialogue, which he sought and found on his travels.
 Millies saw himself as a global citizen – a perspective that deeply shaped his art and remains strikingly relevant today.